IRL

 Are you sure you want to delete this message?

-Alright, so you don't want to be pregnant?
-Contraception is your answer.
-There's a few options to choose from, and it can be a tough choice.
+Alright, so you want to have sex, but you don't want to get pregnant?
+Contraception is your best option.
+There are a few different methods to choose from, and it can feel confusing - but you don't have to figure it out alone.

 Does not protect against STIs |